fsasvari/laravel-uploadify/README.md

 #### File Trait

-If you need files in Eloquent model, you should use trait `Uploadify\Traits\FileTrait`:

-If you need to show simple files in Eloquent model (pdf, doc, zip...), you should use `Uploadify\Traits\FileTrait` trait.
-You need to define `public $files` property with database field name as key and `path` as array value which is required.
+If you need to show simple files (pdf, doc, zip...) in Eloquent model, you should use `Uploadify\Traits\FileTrait` trait.
+You need to define `$files` property with database field name as key and `path` as array value which is required.

 ```php
 <?php